Dr Daniel Sawyer

 Other research

 On the side, I publish on various topics such as manuscript fragments and the history of reading.
-I have a side interest in the medievalisms of queer California poets, which occasionally yields short articles, such as this piece on Thom Gunn, and a study of Jack Spicer that is currently under review.
+I have a side interest in the medievalisms of queer California poets, which occasionally yields short articles, such as this piece on Thom Gunn, and a study of Jack Spicer currently forthcoming.

 I’m involved in the effort to produce a new edition of the Wycliffite Bible, the first complete English translation of the Bible and the most sophisticated and most successful of the medieval European vernacular Bible translations.
 Oxford’s long-term project to re-edit the Wycliffite Bible can be found online.
 I have also edited Chaucer’s Cook’s Tale and Man of Law’s Tale for the Cambridge Chaucer project.

-Beyond these core responsibilities, I have also lectured at Oxford’s Digital Humanities Summer School.
-I supervise BA and MSt dissertations, undertake various examining duties, and mentor graduate students.
+I also supervise BA and MSt dissertations, co-supervise DPhil theses, undertake various examining duties, and mentor graduate students.

 Publications